oxdc/jsonify_html/README.md

 ]
 ```

 What if we want to abbreviate those templates as a single one?
-It's straight forward with `foreach` command:
+It's straight forward with the `foreach` command:

 ```json
 // template.json